DFE-Digital/SUI_Matcher/src/app-host/infra/deploy_readme.md

-# Deploying `main.bicep` Using Azure CLI
+# Deploying Infra and App (Laptop Edition)

-This guide explains how to deploy the `main.bicep` file locally using the Azure Developer CLI (`azd`).
+This guide explains how to deploy the app infra and app from your laptop.
-It also covers using the `main.parameters.json` file for environment-specific configurations.

 ## Prerequisites
 * Access to Azure subscription: Ensure you have access to an Azure subscription where you can deploy resources.